Clifra-Jones/Meraki-API/README.md

 Get-MerakiOrganizationSecurityEvents

-INSTALLATION
+## INSTALLATION

-NOTE: This module will eventually be published to the Powershell Gallery once significant testing has been done.
+**NOTE**: This module will eventually be published to the Powershell Gallery once significant testing has been done.

-Windows
+## Windows

 Windows Powershell <= 5.1

 NOTE: Certain functions do not currently work with Powershell 5.1.
-I will research of I can fix that but at htos time if yu want full functionality you should run 6+.
+I will research of I can fix that but at thoi time if you want full functionality you should run 6+.

 You should install this module in the User scope unless it is being installed on a shared system.

-User Scope Install
+## User Scope Install

-Command Prompt
+### Command Prompt

 >cd %USERPROFILE%\Documents\WindowsPowershell\Modules

 >git clone {path}

-Powershell
+### Powershell

 >cd $env:USERPROFILE\Documents\WindowsPowerShell\Modules

 >git clone {path}

-System Scope Install
+### System Scope Install

 Command Prompt